Last updated on

 Carrot now automatically includes SSL with every site!

-https:// for our Carrot member’s sites has been on our radar for a while… it’s definitely one of those items on the todo list when building your own website in 2018.
+https:// for our Carrot member’s sites has been on our radar for a while… it’s definitely one of those items on the todo list when building your own website.

 Typically this means heading back to your domain registrar, paying for a certificate, doing some complicated verification steps on your hosting account, some more complicated server stuff, fixing things when they go wrong… then heading back to your registrar each year to pay them some more money and do the process over again for a renewal.